COVID-19 Frequently Asked Questions (FAQs) (Updated 2-1-2022)

 Will buses be sanitized?
 Yes.
 LRSD will follow State and Arkansas Department of Health guidelines for cleaning and sanitizing buses.
 Parents are encouraged to provide face coverings for students, but hand sanitizer and masks will also be available on buses.
 (Updated 6-29)

 Will social distancing be observed on buses?
 How will students be separated on the bus?
-We are working to establish specific guidelines and will share with you, soon.
-We can say definitively that our decisions will include guidance from the State and Arkansas Department of Health.
-(Updated 6-30)
+Our decisions will include guidance from the State and Arkansas Department of Health.

 Are principals and teachers involved in planning process?
 Yes, and they will continue to be throughout the planning and impletmentation.
 Principals and teachers have participated in focus groups and provided additional input regarding potential concerns and questions from within their peer groups.
 They will also be supported through ongoing professional development.(6-30)